Stephen Breyer: Intellectual property

+Native American law

+On November 27, 2001, Breyer wrote the majority opinion in Chickasaw Nation v.
+United States, relating to whether tribes are liable for taxes on gambling operations.
+In his opinion, he stipulated that IRC chapter 35, which affords state governmental lotteries an exemption from federal excise taxes, does not provide the same tax exemption to tribal pull-tab operations that act as lotteries under the IRC.
+Breyer wrote that a straightforward reading of the code, which stipulated that the "reporting and withholding of taxes" on gambling operations applied equally to both the states and tribes, was "included inadvertently.
+The presence of a bad example in a statute does not warrant rewriting the remainder of the statute's language.
+Nor does it necessarily mean that the statute is ambiguous."
+Chapter 35, according to Breyer, "simply imposes taxes […] from which it exempts certain state-controlled gambling activities".

+On April 19, 2004, Breyer wrote the majority opinion in United States v.
+Lara, holding that both tribal governments and the federal government may prosecute non-member Native Americans for the same charges without violating the Double Jeopardy Clause, as Native Nations are separate sovereigns.
+He reiterated this question in the context of the tribe's sovereignty as "Whether Congress has the constitutional power to relax restrictions that the political branches have, over time, placed on the exercise of a tribe's inherent legal authority".
+Breyer concluded that the Indian Commerce Clause gives Congress the authority to legislate with respect to tribes and that Congress's amendments to the Indian Civil Rights Act constitute a deference to tribal sovereignty ensuring double jeopardy does not apply.

 Partisan gerrymandering

 On April 28, 2004, Breyer dissented in Vieth v.
 Jubelirer, in which the Court held that partisan gerrymandering is a non-justiciable claim.
 Breyer wrote in his dissent, "Sometimes purely political 'gerrymandering' will fail to advance any plausible democratic objective while simultaneously threatening serious democratic harm.
 And sometimes when that is so, courts can identify an equal protection violation and provide a remedy."
 In 2006, Breyer was in a 5–4 majority holding that District 23 of the 2003 Texas redistricting violated the Voting Rights Act due to vote dilution.
 Along with Justice John Paul Stevens, Breyer would also have ruled in favor of plaintiffs' claims that Texas's statewide plan was an unconstitutional partisan gerrymander.
 In June 2019, Breyer dissented in Rucho v.
 Common Cause, in which the Supreme Court decided 5–4 that gerrymandering is a non-justiciable claim.